John David Morley to Me

 Behind these abstractions I continue to bear in mind an ongoing hidden struggle between the child people's- opera-fan in HK and the musician in her UK music college milieu, working from her sponsored festival platforms.
 It will have been a struggle between different identity claims.
 It will indeed have been, as your thesis impresses on me, the story of your life, and a great deal of work, to say the least.

 Admirable though I find the notion of a creative prototype for use by others, putting a reservoir of material at their disposal, and so on, the particular seam you have chosen to mine for your PhD strikes me as so specialist that I have doubts about its wider suitability as a model for others.
 It will serve as a base for discussion and it has earned you a PhD, but the practical applications of suggestions your thesis has to offer seem to me less likely to happen.
 I shall be delighted if I'm proven wrong.
 (Ho Wai-On's reply to the above para:

 My very first supervisor said nobody would look at or use my PhD, and I fired him.
 Well, you, a respected writer has read it, though you did not think anyone will use it – so, that supervisor should at least eat half his hat! )

 All this I found most interesting reading.
 It has taken me quite some time to take on board the coordinates of the unfamiliar world of Quben and to feel somewhat more at home there, but now that is done I feel ready to set out on the voyage into the AudioVideo folder.
 In my next letter, whenever that is, I shall tell you about the impressions I have received there.

 And now for the blare of the groundlings on Bank Holiday Monday!

 Ho Wai-On's Creative Autobiographical PhD

-with Ho Wai-On's replies in blue
+with Ho Wai-On's replies

 Access this PhD in PDF format from the "Creative PhD" page on the side bar